lifewatch/ebr-2022-data-combine/README.md

 ### Acknowledgements 🙏

-This workshop is inspired on the INBO Coding Club sessions.
-You can find more info here: https://inbo.github.io/coding-club/
+This workshop is inspired on the [INBO Coding Club sessions](https://inbo.github.io/coding-club/).